There’s no single reason why dogs suddenly die with their tongues hanging out.

 It’s a shocking but actual fact – sudden death in puppies is a stark reality.

-It is referred to as fading puppy syndrome.
-It can happen in the first weeks of a puppy’s life.
-It could be some or another birth defect that was not immediately apparent.
+This is referred to as fading puppy syndrome and can happen in the first weeks of a puppy’s life.

 It may be a weak puppy with a poorly developed immune system.